memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

     edge_count += sum(1 for e in v.out_edges)
 ```

-First we set our variables and then access the `mgp.Graph` instance via
+First, we set our variables and then access the `mgp.Graph` instance via
 `context.graph`.
 The `mgp.Graph` instance contains the state of the database at
 the time execution of the Cypher query that is calling our procedure.
 The
 `mgp.Graph` instance also has the property `vertices` that allows us to access
-the `mgp.Vertices` object which can be iterated upon thus
+the `mgp.Vertices` object, which can be iterated upon, thus
 increasing the variable on each traversed vertex.

-Similarly, each `mgp.Vertex` object has `in_edges` and `out_edges` properties
+Similarly, each `mgp.Vertex` object has `in_edges` and `out_edges` properties,
-which allow us to iterate over the corresponding `mgp.Edge` objects thus
+allowing us to iterate over the corresponding `mgp.Edge` objects, thus
 increasing the variable on each traversed edge.

 Lastly, we calculate the `avg_degree` value and obtain a copy of the passed